jkeller52/personal-site/src/pages/Index.md

   *A Gazebo simulation of NASA's Astrobee robot is being explored as a testbed for studying human-robot teamwork*

-Broadly, I'm interested in exploring the interactions of humans and machines within complex work.
+Broadly, I'm curious about exploring the interactions of humans and machines within complex work.

 Here are some of the relationships I'm interested in exploring in my work:
 - Costs of coordination associated with different information exchange modes or communication strategies